Setting up the AWS CLI - AWS Command Line Interface

 To avoid security risks, don't use IAM users for authentication when developing purpose-built software or working with real data.
 Instead, use federation with an identity provider such as AWS IAM Identity Center.

 This example is for the long-term credentials from AWS Identity and Access Management.
-For more information, see Authenticate with IAM user credentials.
+For more information, see Authenticating using IAM user credentials for the AWS CLI.

 $ aws configure AWS Access Key ID [None]: AKIAIOSFODNN7EXAMPLE AWS Secret Access Key [None]: wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY Default region name [None]: us-west-2 Default output format [None]: json

-For more detailed information on authentication and credential methods see Authentication and access credentials.
+For more detailed information on authentication and credential methods see Authentication and access credentials for the AWS CLI.

 Manually editing the credentials and config files